Share:

 Eventually, most businesses holding on to their legacy systems realize it's time to cut their losses.
 Better sooner than later.

-Investing in old legacy software support and maintenance crates an innovation gap, providing your competitors with great opportunities to outperform you and take over your market share while you are wade in your old system, letting new opportunities in your industry go right by.
+Investing in old legacy software support and maintenance creates an innovation gap, providing your competitors with great opportunities to outperform you and take over your market share while you wade in your old system, letting new opportunities in your industry go right by.

 Most organizations know how important software that allows employees to work from different locations is.
 It is necessary for those companies that employ field service technicians or personnel that travel frequently or operate remote offices.